PRX/Porter/README.md

 - `JobsSucceeded`: The number of jobs that completed successfully, with no failed tasks.

 - `JobsFailed`: The number of jobs that completed but were unable to successfully complete all tasks.

+The following metrics are available with the `StateMachineArn` and `JobResultState` dimensions:

+- `JobsCompleted`: The number of jobs that completed, regardless of how successful the job was, with a specific job result state (such as `DONE`, `SOURCE_FILE_INGEST_ERROR`, etc)

 ### Copy